AkesSpur/advert/README-user-activity.md

 - For medium screens (tablet)
 - For large screens (desktop)

-### Command for Existing Profiles
+### Command for Existing Users
-Created an Artisan command `profiles:update-last-active` that:
+Created an Artisan command `users:update-last-active` that:
-- Finds all profiles with null `last_active` values
+- Finds all users with null `last_active` values
 - Sets their `last_active` to either their `updated_at` or `created_at` timestamp
-- Can be run with: `php artisan profiles:update-last-active`
+- Can be run with: `php artisan users:update-last-active`

 ## Usage
 No manual intervention is needed.
 The system automatically: